SDharmu/quick-http/README.md

 # quick-http-client

-A lightweight client library which has very basic feature set and lightening fast.
+A lightweight client library which is lightening fast but has very basic feature set.